friberk/regex-evaluation/modules/evaluator/README.md

 The best way to use the evaluation tool is to use it as a container. gradle handles building a container for you.
 Simply run the `:evaluation:dockerBuildImage` task to build a containerized version of this application.

-Otherwise, you can use the `gradle run` task to execute the main application.
+Otherwise, you can install Java 22 locally and use the `gradle run` task to execute the main application.
 See the `--help` flag to get info on how to use the command line interface.

 To build, use gradle.
 A gradle wrapper is provided so you do not have to install gradle on your machine.